-While the experience may make them tech-savvy and dexterous, the effects of blue light emanating from the screens of video games, cell phones, tablets, computers and televisions can affect kids’ vision and their overall health, research shows.
+While the experience may make them tech-savvy and dexterous, the screen effects of video games, cell phones, tablets, computers and televisions can affect kids’ vision and their overall health, research shows.

 That does not mean children have to completely power down, though.
-Parents can manage blue light exposure with a few changes of habit, and protection.
+Parents can manage exposure with a few changes of habit, and protection.

 Why so blue?

 Blue light, part of a light spectrum that is visible to the human eye, provides basic illumination and can also enhance feelings of well being.

 2 This may explain why children are so easily drawn to the glow of their handheld devices.

 But the effects of blue light on vision can be wide ranging, depending on the length of a kid’s screen time.
 This is because their maturing eyes haven’t yet developed the protective pigments to help filter out some of the damaging light that comes from all that time in front of the screen.

 Too much screen time can also put strain on the eyes and may be linked to blurred vision, dry eye and headaches,

 4 and can lead to interrupted sleep by suppressing the release of melatonin (the hormone that tells us when it’s time to sleep).
 And an extended lack of deep sleep can in turn contribute to behavioral issues and weight gain due to overeating.